 San Diego Regional Chamber of Commerce CEO Jerry Sanders said in a statement after the hearing that SeaWorld is important to the local economy because it provides thousands of jobs and attracts millions of visitors.

 SeaWorld has mounted an aggressive public relations campaign to discredit the film for relying on what it calls unqualified former employees and biased experts.

 The publicly traded company bought newspaper ads, set up a website countering “Blackfish,” and criticized the film on Twitter.
-SeaWorld says it expects record revenue in 2013 even after the documentary aired on CNN and at the Sundance Film Festival.
+SeaWorld says it expects record revenue in 2013 despite the film.

 Recent filings, however, showed a dip in attendance at the start of the year that the company attributes to a change in how holidays fall in the calendar year.

 Witnesses for SeaWorld said the animals receive the highest level of care and provide opportunities for research to help conserve killer whales in the wild.